Key Takeaways

 Duration of results depends on patient metabolism, filler type, and injection depth.
 HA fillers typically last 12-18 months in the brow region; firmer formulations may last longer.
 The template prompts practitioners to counsel patients on realistic re-treatment timelines and maintenance expectations.

-Integrating the template into your clinic workflow
+Integrating the template into your practice workflow

 Compliance and regulatory considerations

-In the UK, aesthetic practitioners must comply with CQC standards (for regulated settings) and General Medical Council (GMC), Nursing and Midwifery Council (NMC), or Health and Care Professions Council (HCPC) guidance depending on practitioner registration.
+In the UK, practitioners must meet CQC standards in regulated settings and follow General Medical Council (GMC), Nursing and Midwifery Council (NMC), or Health and Care Professions Council (HCPC) guidance depending on their registration.
 The template includes space for regulatory body confirmation and practitioner credentials.
-In the US, state medical boards expect documented informed consent, appropriate practitioner qualifications, and safety protocols.
-Dermal fillers are FDA-regulated devices; using them off-label (for brow lifting) requires documented practitioner judgment and patient acknowledgment.
-Some jurisdictions mandate specific language in consent forms-consult local regulations before finalizing your version.
+Some jurisdictions mandate specific consent-form wording, so check local regulations before you finalize your version.

 An eyebrow lift with filler is a non-surgical aesthetic procedure using dermal fillers (typically hyaluronic acid) injected above the periosteum in the supraorbital and temporal regions to create a lifting effect, restore brow arch, and open the upper eye area.